awsdocs/amazon-opensearch-service-developer-guide/doc_source/trace-analytics.md

 Data Prepper uses port 21890 to receive data, and it must be able to connect to both the OpenTelemetry Collector and the OpenSearch cluster\.
 For performance tuning, adjust the worker count and buffer settings in your configuration file, along with the Java virtual machine \(JVM\) heap size for the machine\.

-Full documentation for Data Prepper is available in the [OpenSearch documentation](https://opensearch.org/docs/monitoring-plugins/trace/data-prepper/)\.
-For convenience, we also provide an [AWS CloudFormation template](https://github.com/opensearch-project/data-prepper/blob/main/deployment-template/ec2/data-prepper-ec2-deployment-cfn.yaml)that installs Data Prepper on an Amazon EC2 instance\.
+Full documentation for Data Prepper is available in the [OpenSearch documentation](https://opensearch.org/docs/latest/clients/data-prepper/index/)\.
+For convenience, we also provide an [AWS CloudFormation template](https://github.com/opensearch-project/data-prepper/blob/main/deployment-template/ec2/data-prepper-ec2-deployment-cfn.yaml) that installs Data Prepper on an Amazon EC2 instance\.

 ## Exploring trace data<a name="trace-dashboards"></a>